Cole thinks of a number.

 If you don't have the time to provide feedback we'd really appreciate it if you could give this page a score!
 We are constantly improving and adding to these starters so it would be really helpful to know which ones are most useful.
 Simply click on a button below:

 This question is best answered by forming an algebraic equation then solving it.
-Let Hannah's original number be x.
+Let Cole's original number be x.